 - Scissors

 - Jar or box

 - Paper

 - Markers, colored pencils or crayons

 - Clear tape

+- Meaningful Mealtime Worksheet

-- Talking to your family and friends about what interests and excites you, is a great way to build support and to create a stronger bond between you. - We are going to create a fun way for you to have conversations with your families and friends about your passions and interests, and to hear about theirs. - To create your own Meaningful Mealtime, first cut out 10 to 20 small pieces of paper.
-Each piece of paper should be long enough to write one sentence (about 3 inches). - On each piece of paper, write a question prompt related to passion and purpose.
-These can include: - $\circ~$ The one thing I can talk about for hours is \\\\\ - What was the last time you were doing something and lost track of time because you liked the activity so much? - If you could be remembered for one thing, what would it be? - If you won the lottery, what would you do with the money? - What kind of person do you want to become? - Who do you look up to? - If you could change one thing about your community, what would it be. - I feel most like myself when I am \\\\\ - A new skill or hobby I really want to learn is \\\\\ - Put the pieces of paper in a jar or box.
-If you'd like, you can decorate the outside of the box or jar, and add a "Meaningful Mealtime" label to the outside. - At your next family gathering or hang out with a friend, take turns picking a topic from the jar and responding to it.
+- Talking to your family and friends about what interests you, is a great way to build support and to create a stronger bond between you. - We are going to create a fun way for you to have conversations with your families and friends about your passions and interests, and to learn about theirs. - First, cut out each of the squares on the Meaningful Mealtimes Worksheet. - Next, add two more questions that are about passion and interests.
+These can be questions about what you enjoy doing or what inspires you. - Put the pieces of paper in a jar or box. - If you'd like, you can decorate the outside of the box or jar, and add a "Meaningful Mealtime" label to the outside. - At your next meal with friends or family, gathering or time together, bring the box. - Each person should pick a question or topic from the jar and answer it.
+Do this until all questions and topics have been picked.

-• If delivering the activity virtually or in-person, have youth share out their favorite topic or questions, and take turns answering the questions.
+If delivering the activity virtually or in-person, have youth share out their favorite questions, and take turns answering the questions and topics.
+At the beginning of the conversation, remind youth they do not have to answer the questions if they do not feel comfortable sharing.

-- Add more topics to your jar.
+- Add more topics to your Meaningful Mealtime jar.
 Have family members or friends suggest new topics and questions to add. - Turn one thing from your conversation into action.
 For example, if someone likes volunteering, make a plan to volunteer together. - Programs can use the topics for opening and closing their virtual or in-person sessions.
-Select a few topics and have each youth give a response, or put youth in small groups to answer the topics. - Host a virtual dinner party!
-Create an online gathering with friends or family members.
-You can use the poll features to ask questions, and then have a conversation about your answers.
+Select a few topics and have each youth give a response, or put youth in small groups to answer the topics.